 All reported complaints/concerns will be taken seriously and considered within the relevant and appropriate process.
-Anything that constitutes a concern or allegation against a member of staff or volunteer will be dealt with under the specific procedures for managing allegations against staff, supply staff, volunteers, contractors and external providers using the school premises for the purposes of running activities for children.
+Anything that constitutes a concern/allegation against a member of staff or volunteer will be dealt with under the specific procedures for managing allegations against staff, supply staff, volunteers and contractors.
 See Section 9.